notnoop/nomad-repro-5408/README.md

 | no-reschedule | dead       | failed              | `./sample-run-1/no-reschedule-run.txt` |

 3. With default restart policy, eventually the alloc would be restarted and both job and alloc status would have `running` status.

+4. Nomad recovers well by killing process when SIGTERM is sent to either `nomad executor` or `hello-signals`, or if `SIGKILL` is setn to `hello-signals` process.
+   * If `SIGKILL` is sent to `nomad executor` process, the `hello-signal` process is leaked and we plan to address this soon.